DebugAbhii-not-found/campus-placemenet-pridiction/README.md

 ## 1. Problem Statement

-Campus placement is one of the most consequential outcomes of a student's academic journey, yet most students have no clear, data-backed sense of how their academic record and profile compare to students who have historically been placed.
+Campus placements is one of the most consequential outcomes of a student's academic journey, yet most students have no clear, data-backed sense of how their academic record and profile compare to students who have historically been placed.
 Career services teams and students alike currently rely on informal, anecdotal advice ("keep your percentage